Galaxy Buds 2 Pro: Everything that changes in Samsung's premium headset | Headphones

 As you can see in the datasheet, the Buds Pro 2 has 24-bit audio — but only if used in conjunction with other compatible Samsung devices.
 This detail tends to make the headset reproduce more immersive sounds and music with more depth, which is a positive differential of the new headset.

 In terms of connectivity, the Galaxy Buds 2 Pro has evolved over its predecessor.
-The Galaxy Buds Pro had the 5.0 version of Bluetooth, but the new device already has the 5.3 variant of the technology.
+The Galaxy Buds Pro had Bluetooth version 5.0, but the new device already has the 5.3 variant of the technology.

 Another factor that contributes to the sound improvement is the presence of Samsung’s new codec, the SSC HiFi (Samsung Seamless Codec), which allows the headset to deliver more sound data than the Buds Pro.
 However, the new codec is only compatible with Galaxy smartphones with One UI 4.0 or higher, such as cell phones — also announced at Unpacked 2022 — Galaxy Z Flip 4 and Galaxy Z Fold 4.
 This means that phones without these specifications will have 16″ audio. bits.